github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

             precision: medium

      - Packs that export a set of default queries to run
      - An inlined query suite containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze`` command.
 Supported from CLI version v2.6.0 and onwards.
+Only one of ``defaultSuiteFile`` or ``defaultSuite`` can be defined.
    * - ``library``
      - .. code-block:: yaml